appserver-io/appserver/_docs/aop.md

 ### Direct annotation

-For some use cases, to implement explicit pointcuts can be considered an overhead, as they might be referenced only once or reference only one point within your applications code themselves.
+For some use cases, to implement explicit pointcuts can be considered an overhead, as they might be referenced only once or reference only one point within your application's code themselves.
 For these cases, it can make sense to use a more direct approach which also makes the AOP weaving known to the target code.

 To use such a direct approach, it is possible to directly annotate a target method with the type and qualified name of the advice(s) which have to be woven.